MagnusDH/SINTEF-Material_Stack_Visualizer/README.md

 # TO DO
+    -Equations and New_Panel has circular dependencies when it comes to the L_entry. fix this

     -replace key "thickness" to "thickness [nm]"

     -tip_displacement_zero returnerer ett tall som skal vises i programmet under V-slider (label = "zero curvature thickness: value")